 Probably not summer as it’s hot year-round, but especially hot in summer.

-There are two great times to visit Brunei:
+There are four great times to visit Brunei:

 Have you been to Brunei?
 What do you recommend that tourists traveling in Brunei know?